A name change signals the growing profile of the University.

 The renamed university has certainly moved ahead over the past decade, with the opening of a law school and medical school and the establishment of two new overseas campuses in Dubai and Mauritius.

 It has also progressed planning for its Greater Curtin project that will see the Perth campus open its doors more broadly to industry and the community, creating a major urban hub for innovation and collaboration and creating facilities for students, staff and visitors to live, work and study on campus.
-Construction work on the first stage of this major project is currently underway.
+Construction work on the first stage of this major project, known as Exchange, is currently underway.